-According to the U.S. Department of Labor, job prospects for laboratory scientists are excellent: "A severe shortage of clinical laboratory scientists exists and has generated a large demand for new graduates."
+According to the U.S. Department of Labor, job growth for laboratory scientists seems positive: "A severe shortage of clinical laboratory scientists exists and has generated a large demand for new graduates."
 A graduate degree qualifies you for the more advanced roles in a laboratory, including staff supervision, experiment design, and results analysis and interpretation.

 Plan for a Master's Degree in Laboratory Sciences

 Now that you have a sense of the graduate education and career opportunities available to you, you're ready to tackle the logistics of getting a master's degree in laboratory sciences.
 The following steps lead you through the process of finding a school, submitting applications, and preparing for advanced study.

 Step One: Find the Right Graduate Laboratory Sciences Program

 The secret to success as a graduate student is linking your professional objectives with a master's curriculum that supports them.